 For drivers, car insurance rates start to increase around age 65, according to CarInsurance.com data.
 That’s not surprising.
 Older drivers have higher crash deaths than drivers between the ages of 35 and 54, according to the Centers for Disease Control and Prevention.
 CDC data also shows that 20 older adults are killed every day in car crashes.

-Even though rates may rise, seniors can still find good car insurance deals.
-Our guide will help find the most affordable rates for senior drivers in North Dakota and suggest other ways to save on your auto insurance premiums.
+But that doesn’t mean seniors can’t find good deals on car insurance.
+Our guide will help you find the cheapest rates for seniors in North Dakota and learn other ways to save on auto insurance premiums.

-• A 75-year-old driver in North Dakota pays 9% more a full coverage policy than a 65-year-old driver.
+• Finding the cheapest car insurance for seniors over 70 becomes more important as rates increases significantly.
+For instance, a 75-year-old driver in North Dakota pays 9% more more a full coverage policy than a 65-year-old driver.

 • Reviewing and comparing car insurance quotes every six months or at renewal can help you find the most affordable rates.